 Access

-Scenarios of how a licensee may become aware of a vulnerability and the actions they should take
+3.7.
 The following sets out some example scenarios of how a licensee may become aware of a vulnerability and the actions they should take as a result.

+Scenarios of how a licensee may become aware of a vulnerability and the possible actions available to the licensee are as follows.

-Scenarios of how a licensee may become aware of a vulnerability and the actions they should take
+Scenarios of how a licensee may become aware of a vulnerability and the actions they should take.

 Category of vulnerability and explanation Example indicator for gambling licensees Example actions available to the licensee

-Health: If an individual is experiencing poor physical or mental health, physical or cognitive impairment, suffering side effects from a brain injury, taking medication which may increase risk-taking, or has an addiction.
 A customer mentions their ill-health during a conversation with customer service - the original contact may have been about problems with gambling or more routine conversations.
 Review account for other indicators of harm, and continue to monitor closely.

 Ensure appropriate gambling management tools are selected by the customer or on behalf of the customer.